PHOTOBIOMODULATION THERAPY

 The First and Only FDA-Authorized Treatment for Early to Intermediate Dry Age-Related Macular Degeneration

-To qualify for the Valeda procedure, patients must undergo a thorough evaluation by a retina specialist at California Retina Consultants to determine candidacy.
-If eligible, patients will work closely with an expert patient consultant throughout the process.
+To qualify for the Valeda treatment, patients must undergo an evaluation which includes dilation and retinal imaging by a retina specialist at California Retina Consultants to confirm eligibility.

 About Age-Related Macular Degeneration